aftra

 If an invoice or other contractual obligations fall due on the date of maturity, the customer must pay penalty interests in accordance with Act no. 38/2001 on interest rates and indexation.

-2. Outlay
+2.2 Outlay

-3. Changes to price lists and agreed fees
+2.3 Changes to price lists and agreed fees

-Syndis' price lists are updated every 12 months in accordance with the consumer price index.
-Syndis also reserves the unilateral right to revise the agreed fees with respect to changes in Syndis's costs for servicing a customer, unless otherwise agreed upon between the parties.
-In other respects, Syndis reserves the right to change the Company's price lists as needed.
-Changes to price lists and agreed fees must be notified to the customer 30 days in advance.
+Aftra’ price lists are updated every 12 months in accordance with the consumer price index.
+Aftra also reserves the unilateral right to revise the agreed fees with respect to changes in Aftra’s costs for servicing a customer, unless otherwise agreed upon between the parties.

 3. Customers’ obligations and responsibilities

-The customer guarantees that it has the authority to entrust Syndis with providing the agreed service and that the rights of third parties are fully respected in relation to that service, whether it is copyright, property rights or any other rights.
+The customer guarantees that it has the authority to entrust Aftra with providing the agreed service and that the rights of third parties are fully respected in relation to that service, whether it is copyright, property rights or any other rights.

-4. Syndis' obligations and responsibilities
+4. Aftra’ obligations and responsibilities

-Syndis is responsible for the agreed service being adequate and in accordance with the parties' agreement.
+Aftra is responsible for the agreed service being adequate and in accordance with the parties’ agreement.

 5. Indemnity from third party claims